 Jefferson County, Texas is no stranger to the impact of disaster.
-In 2017, the impact of Hurricane Harvey caused catastrophic flooding throughout our county, leaving thousands of households without basic necessities and many without a place to live while they recovered and repaired their flood-damaged homes.
+In 2017, Hurricane Harvey caused catastrophic flooding throughout our county, leaving thousands of households without basic necessities and many without a place to live while they recovered and repaired their flood-damaged homes.
 Of the 41 Texas counties receiving a Federal Disaster Declaration, Jefferson County, Texas was the 2nd most impacted county in the state.

-We serve all households impacted by disaster, but strongly focus on the most vulnerable; uninsured elderly, indigent, disabled, US veterans, single parents with children, undocumented citizens, and first responders.
-Through a structured case management process, we identify unmet needs for the most vulnerable households impacted, and through a "whole community approach," help meet these needs so that individuals and families can return to a safe, sanitary and secure home.
+We serve all Jefferson County households before, during and after disaster.
+Our repair/rebuild programming provides home repair to the most vulnerable; uninsured elderly, indigent, disabled, US veterans, single parents with children, undocumented citizens, and first responders.
+Through a structured case management process, we identify unmet needs of disaster impacted individuals and households.
+Through "whole community approach," we help meet these needs so that individuals and families can return to a safe, sanitary and secure home.
 We partner with organizations that have a mission for disaster recovery and serving people - businesses, churches, congregations, local and national non-profit organizations, and other community partners.
 We understand that it takes many people and groups working together to restore a community after disaster.
-We want to connect impacted households to resources that can help with needs outside of our mission or scope.
-It's our desire to help impacted households recover faster and better.
+We also want to connect impacted households to resources that can assist with needs outside of our mission or scope.
+It's our desire to help individuals and families recover faster and better than ever before.